-• The customer:
+The customer:

-- Is involved in cryptoasset mining operations (either directly or indirectly through relationships with third parties), the organisation of which gives rise to higher risk: - o Is a money transmitter who is unable to produce the required KYC information and documentation; - Uses VPN, TOR, encrypted, anonymous or randomly generated email or a temporary email service; - Requests an exchange to or from cash, privacy coins or anonymous electronic money; - Sends cryptoassets to a newly created address; - Tries to obfuscate transactions with higher risk counterparties; - o Persistently avoids KYC thresholds through smaller transactions; - Requests an exchange to or from a state-sponsored virtual currency that may be used to avoid sanctions; - Sends or receives cryptoassets to/from peer-to-peer exchanges, or funds/withdraws from/to money without using the platform's other features; - o Exploits technological glitches or failures to his advantage; - The previous or subsequent transaction is a peer-to-peer cryptoasset transfer; - A significant proportion of the cryptoassets held or used in a transaction is associated with privacy-enhancing features or products and services that potentially obfuscate transactions or undermine a firm's ability to know its customers and implement effective AML/CTF controls, such as: - Mixers or tumblers; - o Obfuscated ledger technology; - o Internet Protocol (IP) anonymizers; - o Ring signatures; - o Stealth addresses; - Ring confidential transactions; - o Atomic swaps; - o Non-interactive zero-knowledge proofs; - o Privacy coins; and - A significant proportion of the cryptoassets held or used in a transaction is associated with second-party escrow services; - The cryptoasset comes from, or is associated with, the darknet or other illegal/high-risk sources, such as an unregulated exchange, or is associated with market abuse, ransom ware, hacking, fraud, Ponzi schemes, sanctioned bitcoin addresses or gambling sites; - The results of a blockchain analysis indicate a higher risk.
+- Is involved in cryptoasset mining operations (either directly or indirectly through relationships with third parties) that take place in a high-risk jurisdiction, relate to higher-risk cryptoassets (such as privacy coins) or where its organisation gives rise to higher risk; - o Is a money transmitter who is unable to produce the required KYC information and documentation; - Uses VPN, TOR, encrypted, anonymous or randomly generated email or a temporary email service; - Requests an exchange to or from cash, privacy coins or anonymous electronic money; - Sends cryptoassets to a newly created address; - o Persistently avoids KYC thresholds through smaller transactions; - Requests an exchange to or from a state-sponsored virtual currency that may be used to avoid sanctions; - Sends or receives cryptoassets to/from peer-to-peer exchanges, or funds/withdraws from/to money without using the platform's other features; - o Exploits technological glitches or failures to his advantage; - The previous or subsequent transaction is a peer-to-peer cryptoasset transfer; - A significant proportion of the cryptoassets held or used in a transaction is associated with privacy-enhancing features or products and services that potentially obfuscate transactions or undermine a firm's ability to know its customers and implement effective AML/CTF controls, such as: - Mixers or tumblers; - Obfuscated ledger technology; - o Internet Protocol (IP) anonymizers; - Ring signatures; - Stealth addresses;

+- o Ring confidential transactions;

+- Atomic swaps;

+- Non-interactive zero-knowledge proofs;

+- o Privacy coins; and

+- A significant proportion of the cryptoassets held or used in a transaction is associated with second-party escrow services;

+- The cryptoasset comes from, or is associated with, the darknet or other illegal/high-risk sources, such as an unregulated exchange, or is associated with market abuse, ransom ware, hacking, fraud, Ponzi schemes, sanctioned bitcoin addresses or gambling sites;

+- The results of a blockchain analysis indicate a higher risk.

-1.34.
-The following are specific lower-risk factors:
+22.35 The following are specific lower-risk factors:

-- A low-risk nature and scope of the account, product, or service (e.g., small value savings and storage accounts that primarily enable financially-excluded customers to store limited value); - A low-risk nature and scope of the payment channel or system (e.g., open-versus closed-loop systems or systems intended to facilitate micro-payments or government-to-person/person-to-government payments); - Product parameters or measures that lower the provider's exposure to risk, such as limitations on transactions or account balance:

-- The customer requests an exchange and either the source of or destination for the money is the customer's own account with a bank in a jurisdiction assessed by the firm as low risk; - The customer requests an exchange and either the source of or destination for the cryptoasset is the customer's own wallet that has been whitelisted or otherwise determined as low-risk; - The customer requests an exchange and either the source of or destination for the cryptoasset relates to low value payments for goods and services; and - The results of a blockchain analysis indicate a lower risk.
+- A low-risk nature and scope of the account, product, or service (e.g., small value savings and storage accounts that primarily enable financially-excluded customers to store limited value); - A low-risk nature and scope of the payment channel or system (e.g., open-versus closed-loop systems or systems intended to facilitate micro-payments or government-to-person/person-to-government payments); - Product parameters or measures that lower the provider's exposure to risk, such as limitations on transactions or account balance; - The customer requests an exchange and either the source of or destination for the money is the customer's own account with a bank in a jurisdiction assessed by the firm as low risk: - The customer requests an exchange and either the source of or destination for the cryptoasset is the customer's own wallet that has been whitelisted or otherwise determined as low-risk: - The customer requests an exchange and either the source of or destination for the cryptoasset relates to low value payments for goods and services; and - The results of a blockchain analysis indicate a lower risk.